kragen/derctuo/segments-and-blocks.md

 But suppose we want to access more than 8192 bytes of data in our program?
-We need some way to store the referents of block keys, but we cannot store them in blocks themselves --- the program could overwrite them.
-Instead let us store block keys in a different kind of structure, which following KeyKOS terminology we will call a "node".
+We need some way to store the referents of block keys, but we cannot store them in blocks themselves — the program could overwrite them.
+Instead let us store block keys in a different kind of structure, which following KeyKOS terminology we will call a “node”.
 A node contains, say, 64 block key slots.
-The virtual machine contains a "current node register" analogous to the "current block register", and a set of 4--16 node registers analogous to the 4--16 block or segment registers.
-A "read block key" instruction takes a 6-bit index and loads the corresponding block key into the current segment register; the analogous "write block key" stores the block key from the current segment register into the specified block key slot of the current node.
+The virtual machine contains a “current node register” analogous to the “current block register”, and a set of 4–16 node registers analogous to the 4–16 block or segment registers.
+A “read block key” instruction takes a 6-bit index and loads the corresponding block key into the current segment register; the analogous “write block key” stores the block key from the current segment register into the specified block key slot of the current node.